CircuitSetup/Flux-Capacitor_backup/README.md

 ### Connecting a Time Circuits Display

-The TCD can be connected to your Flux Capacitor in two ways
+#### Connecting TCD by wire

-1) By wire.
 Connect GND and GPIO on the Flux Capacitor's "Time Travel" connector to the TCD like in the table below:

 <table>
     <tr>